antoniomp27/Picochess_V4_beta_amp27/README.md

 7. Write the image to the SD.
 8. Boot your PI with the SD card inserted.
 A standard image will reboot after first start, and the second time it starts you should be able to login as user pi.
 9. Using sudo raspi-config make changes to advanced options: select PulseAudio and X11.
 Without PulseAudio there might be lags in the picochess spoken voice.
 A desktop stock image of Trixie will still have Pipewire as default,... change it to PulseAudio for better performance.
 X11 seems to be the default but check it anyway.
+New Trixie might be missing audio libraries you need like pulseaudio, pulseaudio-utils, libpulse0, or even libasound2-plugins
 10. Get this repo.
 First cd /opt then do sudo git clone.
 This should create your /opt/picochess folder.
 Alternative: Download the install-picochess.sh script and run it using sudo.
 See quick installation above.
 11. Run the install-picochess.sh script.
 The script will first do a system update which may run for a while depending on how old your installation is.
 Then it will do git clone if you dont have the repo, and git pull if you already have the repo in /opt/picochess.
 12. Reboot when install is done.
 When you login again the voice should say "picochess", "engine startup", "ok".